hrushikeshloya/hrushikeshloya.github.io/_pages/about.md

   - /about.html
 ---

-My name is Hrushikesh Loya, and I am an Undergraduate in the [Department of Electrical Engineering](https://www.ee.iitb.ac.in/web) at [IIT Bombay](http://www.iitb.ac.in/).
-I am pursuing my Master's thesis in the domain of Bioinformatics, more specifically data driven cancer research at MeDAL (Medical Deep Learning and Artificial Intelligence Lab).
-I have worked in the area of Computational Biology, Systems Biology and Machine Learning.
-I also have a keen interest in the field of Deep learning, Bayesian Inference and AI Safety.
+My name is Hrushikesh Loya, and I am an PhD scholar in the [Department of Statistics](http://www.stats.ox.ac.uk/) at [University of Oxford](http://www.ox.ac.uk/).
+I am pursuing my Doctoral research with .[Prof. Simon Myers](https://www.stats.ox.ac.uk/all-people/simon-myers/) and .[Prof. Pier Palamara](http://www.stats.ox.ac.uk/all-people/pier-francesco-palamara/) in the domain of statistical and population genetics.
+I am working on improving genealogy inference and applying these genealogies for problems ranging from demographic inference to phenotype prediction.
+I have also worked on survival analysis and probabilitic machine learning and have keen interests in Deep learning, Bayesian Inference and AI Safety.

 I maintain a list of my publications and research implementations under the [Publications]({{ site.url }}/publications) tab.
 To get an insight into my professional life so far, you can have a look at my [CV](/images/Hrushikesh_Loya_IITB_CV_company.pdf).